Graham faces backlash for suggesting someone should assassinate Putin

 The administration has imposed a series of sanctions on Russia aimed at chocking their economy.
 Some lawmakers have called for the Biden White House to go even further, urging additional sanctions and a ban on Russian oil imports to the United States.

-But Graham’s call, which he repeated on Fox News last night, are far beyond what other lawmakers have sought.
+But Graham’s call, which he repeated on Fox News Thursday night, is far beyond what other lawmakers have sought.

+Asked about Graham calling for Putin’s assassination, the White House said that wasn’t the U.S. government’s position.

+“That is not the position of the United States government and certainly not a statement you’d hear from- – come from the mouth of anybody working in this administration,” White House press secretary Jen Psaki told reporters.

+Later, she added, “We are not advocating for killing the leader of a foreign country or regime change.
+That is not the policy of the United States.”

-The White House has stopped short of even calling for Putin’s ouster.
+The White House earlier this week stopped short of even calling for Putin’s ouster.

 “What is the best possible outcome here?
 Does the United States want the Russian people and Putin’s fellow oligarchs to rise up and depose him?”
 Stephanopoulos asked.